You have job openings. You need to hire. You can’t find quality applicants.

 Explain how your company is more than just a set of individual jobs.

-It’s important to know that not all people care about the same things.
-Not all people want the same things.
-Not all people value the same things.
+Remember that not all people value or want the same things.
 Your company has characteristics that will appeal to a variety of people.
 But they have to know about it before they can care about it.